UK Edition. Click here for US version.

 If you are pregnant or breast-feeding, think you may be pregnant or planning to have a baby, ask your

-doctor may advise you to stop taking ROPINIROLE.
+doctor or pharmacist for advice before taking this medicine.
+Your doctor may advise you to stop

 ROPINIROLE is not recommended if you are pregnant, unless your doctor advises that the benefit to

 ROPINIROLE is not recommended if you are breast feeding, as it can affect your milk production.

 Driving and using machines

 ROPINIROLE can make you feel drowsy.
 It can make people feel extremely sleepy and it sometimes

 makes people fall asleep very suddenly without warning.

 If you could be affected: don’t drive, don’t operate machines and don’t put yourself in any situation

 where feeling sleepy or falling asleep could put you (or other people) at risk of serious injury or death.